RoboCop 2: Music

 The film score was composed and conducted by Leonard Rosenman, who did not use any of Basil Poledouris's themes from the first film, instead composing entirely new themes and leitmotifs.
 The soundtrack album was released by Varèse Sarabande.

 The glam metal group Babylon A.D. released a song called "The Kid Goes Wild", written by members Derek Davis, Vic Pepe and Jack Ponti.
 The song is played in the background in the middle part of the film, and it was also used to promote the film.
 The group created a music video featuring RoboCop targeting the band and having a shootout with some bad guys (footage of the film was also used).

 Release

 Marketing

 To promote the film, RoboCop made a guest appearance at WCW's pay-per-view event Capital Combat, where he rescued Sting from The Four Horsemen.

 Home media

-The film was first released to VHS on December 13, 1990, and was later released to DVD in 1998.
-The film first received a Blu-ray release in 2011.
-VHS copies of RoboCop 2 began with an anti-drug PSA starring an out-of-character Weller that announced the Boys & Girls Clubs of America were where there was "no pot, no pills, no crack, no smack, no coke — no exceptions."
+The film was released to VHS in December 1990, and released to DVD in 1998.
+The film received a Blu-ray release in 2011.
+VHS copies of RoboCop 2 began with an anti-drug PSA, starring an out-of-character Weller that announced the Boys & Girls Clubs of America, were where there was "no pot, no pills, no crack, no smack, no coke — no exceptions."